vliz-be-opsci/vliz-be-opsci.github.io/vocab-term-lookup.md

 Early in our semantic web approach to open science data management we identified the need to support end-users in creating the factual links that are essential to the linked-data enterprise.

 Even if we provide approaches to hide direct knowledge graph usage behind the more familiar tabular views (and do so in both directions of providing or retrieving data) we realised that there is no way to actually avoid having actual data-values (content) that reference linked-data terms, concepts or values from controlled vocabularies.
-Vocabularies that will innevitably be remotely managed.
+Vocabularies that will inevitably be remotely managed.

 To facilitate in this we have developed a vocab-term-lookup-server and -widget.